alifiroozi80/CKA/CKA/README.md

 DNS Server is:

 * Nameserver in the K8s cluster
-* Manage list of Service Names and their IP addresses
+* Manage the list of Service Names and their IP addresses
-* All Pods points to this nameserver
+* All Pods point to this nameserver
 * DNS Server in Kubernetes is: `CoreDNS`
 * CoreDNS Pods run in `kube-system` namespace
 * `2 Replicas` in the kube-system namespace
-* In production cluster, `minimum of 2 replicas`!
+* In the production cluster, `minimum of 2 replicas`

 * Check logs of CoreDNS
     ```bash